swcarpentry/shell-novice/episodes/02-filedir.md

 > because there are fewer special cases and exceptions to keep track of.
 {: .callout}

-These three commands, then, are the basic commands for navigating the filesystem on your computer:
+These three commands are the basic commands for navigating the filesystem on your computer:
 `pwd`, `ls`, and `cd`.
 Let's explore some variations on those commands.
 What happens if you type `cd` on its own, without giving a directory?